marcelokscunha/aws-devops-essential/4_Lab4.md

 ![1-5c](./img/Lab4-Stage-1-5c.png)

-6. On the CodePipeline pipeline click on the “Release” button to check if the Infrastructure is being deployed as code:
+6. Save the changes and on the top right click on the “Release” button to check if the Infrastructure is being deployed as code:

 ![1-6](./img/Lab4-Stage-1-6.png)